jncox/cloud-init-lab-devmktg/contents/lab.rst

   sudo yum install cloud-init

 The following steps will cover how to take an image provided by Nutanix and make it available on your cluster.

-Please use the section for Prism Central or Prism Element, depending on which one you are using.
-When that section is completed, please continue at the **Deploying Cloud-Init VM** section.
+Please click the appropriate link below.

+- Prism Central_ instructions
+- Prism Element_ instructions

+.. _Central:

 Prism Central 5.10.3
 ....................